PraphulJain/Covid-vaccine-telegram-alert-bot/README.md

 # Covid-vaccine-telegram-alert-bot
 Python code for a telegram bot to send alerts to you when vaccine slots are available.
+Also has catching so will request data from the api every 5 minutes and will catch that data so that you won't get the same notifications again on that day.
+Although you will get a reminder with all the slots available every day at 6am and if there are 10 slots remaining.

 ### Installation
 Just clone the repository and install the telegram api package of python by: